-Trained as interdisciplinary scholar in Science & Technology Studies (STS) and empirical philosophy, I am interested in the ethics of societal engagement practices – both in the arts and in the sciences.
+Trained as interdisciplinary scholar in Science & Technology Studies (STS) and practical philosophy, I am interested in the ethics of societal engagement practices – both in the arts and in the sciences.
 I see these practices as forms of encultured ethics.

 Starting point is the changing role and place of ethics in our Western (affluent) society.
 Ethical deliberation is no longer limited to academia, special committees, or religious fora (if it ever was).
 In a society where continuous (technological) change is the imperative, reflection on what to do and how to live has become part of our daily busyness.

-Moving between the loci of academia and the art world, I work as postdoctoral researcher at the department of Philosophy at Faculty of Arts & Social Sciences (Maastricht University), and at the Research Centre for Arts, Autonomy and the Public Sphere at the Arts Faculty Maastricht (Zuyd University of Applied Sciences).
+Moving between the loci of academia and the art world, I work as postdoctoral researcher at the department of Philosophy at Faculty of Arts & Social Sciences (Maastricht University), at the Research Centre for Arts, Autonomy and the Public Sphere, and at the interdisciplinary arts bachelor iArts (both at the Arts Faculty Maastricht, Zuyd University of Applied Sciences).
 I am currently working in the project Artful Participation, where we explore and design innovative forms of public participation in the contemporary symphony orchestra.

 Since 2020, I am a member (secretary) of the committee on Scientific Integrity of Zuyd University of Applied Sciences.

 Next to my academic work, I like to play the bass in the instrumental surf-rock band The Mariños, the ska-jazz collective The Scattered Lights a.k.a.
 The Skat-a-likes, and in not-to-be-named local lo-fi garage band).
 I live in Eindhoven with my daughter.